 A final word about tone.
 Many marketers think like the creatives at advertising agencies, believing tone is simply a result of what the ad itself is saying.
 That’s true as far as it goes.
 But tone is also a strategy.

-Which brings us back to the original question.
+This brings us back to the original question.
 Which tone should be adopted?
 Our feeling is that the time has come for brands to lighten up.
 Not that COVID-19 is going away anytime soon and still remains a national (and global) crisis.
 But the same rules that apply to brand preference still exist, only with different nuances and intensities.

 The tone question to COVID-19 advertising should be answered by what your brand means.
 (Or should mean.)
 It’s not only about striking the right vibe that connects with today’s emotions.
 (Brand research should assist in that.)